-PBX is an acronym for ‘private branch exchange’, so in simple terms a PBX is a private phone network used within an organisation.
+PBX is an acronym for ‘private branch exchange’, so in simple terms, a PBX is a private phone network used within an organisation.
 To put this in perspective, switchboard operators were operating the first PBX systems when they once routed calls by hand.

 Why have a PBX?

-For may businesses, a PBX system makes sense.
+For many businesses, a PBX system makes sense.
 The PBX allows for calls to be transferred internally and teams can place outgoing calls on shared phone lines, reducing the cost to the business of extra phone lines and associated additional monthly charges.

 Hosted PBX systems also utilise VoIP (internet technology), operating ‘in the cloud’.
-With this setup, the phone features are many, including: voicemail to email; call queue monitoring; video conferencing; integrations with CRM platforms and much more.
+With this setup, the phone features are many, including voicemail to email; call queue monitoring; video conferencing; integrations with CRM platforms and much more.

 Cloud PBX, hosted PBX or on premises PBX?

-If you’ve decided on a PBX system for your organisation, the two available options are hosted (cloud) PBX or on premises PBX.
+If you’ve decided on a PBX system for your organisation, the two available options are hosted (cloud) PBX or on-premises PBX.
 Here’s a quick comparison of the pros and cons of each:

 |HOSTED (CLOUD) PBX||ON PREMISES PBX|